bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 4. Your #1 Customer (Who would use your app?
 Why now?)

- `Actually it could be me.
+ `Actually it could be me or any Lambda student who is not in the US.
 Since we use different units in europe I am converting units everyday (for example Berlin time to PST).
 I think it makes sense to have one app where you can convert any unit.`

 5. Github code repository: `<Create a Github Project>`
 6. Github Project/Trello Board: `<Post your link to your Kanban board>`